IARSystems/bxarm-docker/README.md

 HTML report generated: bxarm-docker/tests/c-stat/c-stat-report.html
 ```

-The [bxarm-dockar-alias-set](scripts/bxarm-docker-aliases-set) script brings the `bxarm-docker-interactive` alias to spawn a container in interactive mode:
+The [bxarm-docker-alias-set](scripts/bxarm-docker-aliases-set) script brings the `bxarm-docker-interactive` alias to spawn a container in _interactive mode_:
 ```
 $ bxarm-docker-interactive
 To run a command as administrator (user "root"), use "sudo <command>".